Overview

 Issues

-The bill does not specify the budget or resources allocated for implementing the new procedures and systems, which could lead to unforeseen expenditures for agencies (Section 3).
+The bill does not specify the budget or resources allocated for implementing the new procedures and systems in Section 3, potentially leading to unforeseen expenditures and financial strain on smaller agencies.

-The language used in defining 'mass comment' and 'computer-generated comment' lacks precision, especially in differentiating between similar terms and their practical implications (Section 3).
+The language used in defining 'mass comment' and 'computer-generated comment' in Section 3 lacks precision, making it difficult to differentiate between similar terms and their practical implications.

-The section includes several future-oriented tasks (e.g., updates and policy establishments) without clear accountability measures or timelines for each action beyond the initial deadlines, which could lead to delays and inefficiencies (Section 3).
+Section 3 includes several future-oriented tasks, such as updates and policy establishments, without clear accountability measures or timelines for each action beyond the initial deadlines, which might lead to potential delays or lack of follow-through.

-The bill mandates updates to websites and information systems without detailing how agencies will fund these updates, raising concerns about possible financial strain on smaller agencies (Section 3).
+The bill mandates updates to websites and information systems in Section 3(b) without detailing how agencies will fund these updates, which could pose financial challenges, particularly for smaller agencies.

 Sections